timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2022-03-05
+# Objectives for Today 2022-03-06

+## Business Review for February

+- Update the bookwork to track financials in/out... yay the joys.
+- Reflect upon February and what lessons could be learned.

 ## Then later, working on Eggcelerate!

+- Sound Drops and integration.
 - Creating Levels and wrapping them up in pretty decals for eye candy.
-- Sound Drops and integration.
-- Fix the issue on the Settings screen with sound options not selectable with gamepad / keyboard.
 - Begin placing decals on the tracks where bare pavement is abundant; bring pops of color & reference points.
-- Consider moving the blue magnet on level 12 back slightly to give the player a little more space.
-  - or move the icicle so they can still push the car forward?

 ## Coming Soon